CryptosOdysseus/AALE-Contributions/DRAFT-wrapup-previous-3-sessions .md

-DRAFT wrap-up previous sessions
+# MIT Media Lab - Computational Law

+## Law ReImagined-
-Law ReImagined – Inventing Automated and Autonomous Legal Entities Part 3
+## Inventing Automated and Autonomous Legal Entities Part 3

-2nd iteration of 3nd cycle (post-July-23rd) - 2019 August 1st
+### "AALE" Collaborative Hack with Dazza, Beth, Brenden, Bryan, Silke et al.

+###

-Support-mémo following July 23rd Beth Berlin Live Session for
+#### Key take-outs from the July 23rd 2019 Live Session from Berlin

-Autonomous and Automated Legal Entities Hack – HackMD

-KEY TAKE-OUTs FROM THE JULY 23rd BETH BERLIN LIVE SESSION (scroll down to 1st iteration for full transcript) Chris B. DRAFT Unverified – AALE/DAOs vs Legal Analysis
+#### directed by Beth in collaboration with Cem & Jim from Publishing DAO

+##### _(scroll down for full transcript)_

-Here below we summarized key take-outs from the Beth et al. Berlin Live session with Cem & Jim’s Publishing DAO.
-We further pivot toward methods that get us closer to our previously stated (evolving) goals, reminded below.
-Suggestions made by Brian for process improvements were approved, therefore we further implement and refine these.
-This work has consistently been built upon input from our Team Legal Hackers Extraordinaire, thus from our (Chris) non-lawyer perspective, mistakes, confusions & omissions are ours only.
+##### Chris B. DRAFT Unverified – this work is consistently built upon input from above Team Legal Hackers Extraordinaire, thus mistakes, confusions & omissions are ours (non-lawyer Chris) only.

-If you feel inspired, further feedback is always welcome, so that we may tweak & refine this approach from various perspectives.

-We may define a 1-pager executive summary (condensed synthesis) then people might want to refer to previous iterations for details.

-Quote of the Week:  Rebel, But With A Regulated Cause.
+###### Quote of the Summer of 2019:  _Rebel, But With A Regulated Cause._

-Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/ --- Attribution: Christophe Bosquillon, MSc in cryptocurrency, digital assets & blockchain at the University of Nicosia, Cyprus (on-going).
+**Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/**

+**Attribution: Christophe Bosquillon, MSc in cryptocurrency, digital assets & blockchain at the University of Nicosia, Cyprus (on-going).
 Also an alumni of Mines Paritech & HEC (Entrepreneurs) Paris.

 Preamble